 The Metadata elements used in the Bathymetric Surface product are derived from S-100 and from ISO 19115 and ISO 19115-2.
 Optionally additional metadata may be derived from ISO 19130 and ISO 19130-2 especially metadata relating to the SONAR equipment which may have been used to acquire the bathymetric data.

 There are only a few elements in the ISO 19115 metadata standard that are mandatory and these relate only to the use of the metadata for identification and pedigree of the data set.
 A minimum level of data identification is required for all applications including database applications, web services and data set production.
-However, S-102 requires certain metadata attributes which are used to geolocate the dataset as well as lineage attribution which define processes used to establish the tracking list and establish a pedigree for the data.
+However, S-102 requires certain metadata attributes which are used to geolocate the dataset as well as establish a pedigree for the data.

 The elements are related in a metadata schema and include definitions and extension procedures.
 There exist both mandatory and conditional metadata elements.
 Only a few metadata elements are mandatory but the inclusion of some of the optional metadata elements establish a situation where other metadata elements are conditionally made mandatory.